vighneshbirodkar/simplecv-gsoc/usecase.md

 ```python
 img.save(display)
 ```
-If a display doesn't exists, a new one will be created
+If a display doesn't exists, a new one will be created.
+The display always containt a pointer to the current Image being shown

 ### 1.Bare Minimum
 ```python